-i) Status and Progress Reports.
-Principal Investigators will provide at least written bi-annual updates on project status and progress by no later than June 30th and December 31st of each year.
-Verbal reports may be requested by the EMC at committee meetings.
+Status and Progress Reports Principal Investigators will provide yearly updates on status and progress.
+In-person reports may be requested by the EMC at committee meetings.

-ii) EMC Scientific Reports.
-Principal Investigators will synthesize the results into final reports for the EMC.
+- EMC Scientific Reports.
+Members of the EMC or principal i) investigators conducting monitoring will synthesize the results into final reports for the EMC.
 The reports shall include descriptions of purpose and need, scientific methods, results and technical analysis, evaluation of implications for resources and forest management operations, and disclosure of any possible limitations of results and any scientific uncertainty.
 The reports shall not provide policy or regulatory recommendations, other than ideas for potential further refinement of study methods to address any significant limitations and remaining scientific uncertainty.
 All final reports will be made available to the public on the EMC webpage.
-All reports shall discuss the statistical, physical and biological relevance of the monitoring and results
+All reports shall discuss the statistical, physical and biological relevance of the monitoring and results.
 Due to relatively small sample sizes and lack of controls for both dependent and independent variables associated with "specific question" studies, statistically rigorous testing of water quality, aquatic habitat and wildlife resource questions is often difficult.
 However, well developed resource monitoring questions can improve scientific monitoring designs so that they limit spurious results and enhance the range of inference.
 Both statistical and biological relevance of the monitoring and the resulting acceptable level of scientific uncertainty should be clearly stated in each monitoring proposal and final report.
-Development of possible rule language options based on results and findings of EMC reports, if necessary, shall be proposed by or brought before the Board's Forest Practice Committee (FPC) for review and comment prior to submittal to the full Board.
+Development of possible rule language options based on results and findings of EMC reports, if necessary, shall be proposed by or brought before the Board's Forest Practice Committee (FPC) for review and comment prior to submittal to the full Board. - Completed Research Assessment.
+The EMC's Completed Research Assessment23 should be consulted to ensure the final deliverables meet the EMC's high standards for scientific integrity,